-This is a beautiful inlaid mahogany dining room set, complete with table, two leaves, six chairs, sideboard, server and china cabinet made by the famous fine furniture Company, Potthast Brothers in circa 1925.
+This beautiful inlaid mahogany antique dining room set, complete with table, two leaves, six chairs, sideboard, server and china cabinet made by the famous fine furniture Company, Potthast Furniture in circa 1925, Baltimore.

 Few advertisers live up to their promises but Potthast Brothers of Baltimore Maryland created a prophetic slogan that has been kept.
 This late 1800’s fine reproduction furniture company founded by four brothers of German descent put quality and craftsmanship first, and their catch phrase, “The True Antiques of Tomorrow” has been fulfilled, as works by Potthast are now highly collectible, with many reaching the age of true antiques.

 Here we see a characteristic attention to period detail and great quality, unrivaled in this circa 1925 Potthast dining room set.

 First of all, Potthast furniture was made from fine genuine mahogany that was carefully selected.
 Also kiln dried in their Baltimore workshop, located on Howard Street, now the site of the famous Antique Row.
 Furthermore, also kiln dried, was the selected tulip poplar and oak used in the inlay.

 Potthast Brothers Furniture

 The patera and bellefleur inlay are beautifully articulated, and the fans and line inlay in each piece are in reference to early 18th century masters.
 We see a great attention to genuine marquetry work in Potthast furniture, which could only be produced by hand in small workshops.

 Potthast Furniture Co.